Israel: Legal system

 Israel has a three-tier court system.
 At the lowest level are magistrate courts, situated in most cities across the country.
 Above them are district courts, serving as both appellate courts and courts of first instance; they are situated in five of Israel's six districts.
 The third and highest tier is the Supreme Court, located in Jerusalem; it serves a dual role as the highest court of appeals and the High Court of Justice.
 In the latter role, the Supreme Court rules as a court of first instance, allowing both citizens and non-citizens to petition against the decisions of state authorities.

 The legal system combines three legal traditions: English common law, civil law, and Jewish law.
 It is based on the principle of stare decisis (precedent) and is an adversarial system.
 Court cases are decided by professional judges.
 Marriage and divorce are under the jurisdiction of the religious courts: Jewish, Muslim, Druze, and Christian.
 The election of judges is carried out by a selection committee chaired by the justice minister (currently Yariv Levin).
 Israel's Basic Law: Human Dignity and Liberty seeks to defend human rights and liberties in Israel.
 The United Nations Human Rights Council and Israeli human rights organisation Adalah have highlighted that this law does not in fact contain a general provision for equality and non-discrimination.
 As a result of "Enclave law", large portions of Israeli civil law are applied to Israeli settlements and Israeli residents in the occupied territories.
+Israeli law is seldom enforced in the occupied territories, with 96% of police investigations into settler violence in the West Bank from 2020 to 2025 ending without an indictment.
+No one has been charged in the killings of at least 1,100 Palestinian civilians by Israeli soldiers and settlers since 2020.